GabrielMoreau/uvmat-doc/help/README.md

 To update...
 The package UVMAT recognizes the NetCDF fields obtained from the CIVx software.
 This includes the velocity fields and their spatial derivatives, as well as information about the CIV processing (image correlation values and flags).
-The vorticity, divergence, or strain are read in the same NetCDF files, but are available only after a PATCH operation has been run in the CIVx software, see [#a11-PIV:ParticleImagingVelocimetrys section 11].
+The vorticity, divergence, or strain are read in the same NetCDF files, but are available only after a PATCH operation has been run in the CIVx software, see [section 11](#11-piv-particle-imaging-velocimetry).

 ![](3-2-selecting-fields-from-civ.png)